ICSatKCC/a8-binarysearchtree-s19-tineriver/README.md

 ## Program requirements and structure:

 This project will simulate the Pokemon Go Pokedex.
-A Binary Search Tree (BST) will function as the Pokedex database, a "PokeTree".
+A modified Binary Search Tree (BST), a "PokeTree" will function as the Pokedex database.

+ - The PokeTree will formed of nodes that each contain two data items:
+   1. a Pokemon
-The BST will formed of nodes that contain Pokemon objects and a count of how many times the Pokemon has been caught.
-The BST will be ordered by the Pokemon **number** datafield (NOT the compareTo method ordering!)
+   2. An int count of how many times that Pokemon species has been caught.

+ - The PokeTree will be ordered by Pokemon **number** datafield (*NOT the compareTo method ordering!*)

-In order to do this you must put Pokemon objects into PokeNodes and add the PokeNodes to the PokeTree object.
+ - In order to do this you must put Pokemon objects into PokeNodes and add the PokeNodes to the PokeTree object.

 ----
-**Use the example code in Laulima --> Resources --> Week 11 - Trees as a template**
+**Use the example code in Laulima --> Resources --> Week 12 - Trees as a template**
 * BinaryNode.java
 * BinarySearchTree.java
 * BinarySearchTreeDriver.java

-Except in this assignment, you're not going to make a generic BST, it should be tailored specifically to Pokemon objects.
+**Except** in this assignment, you're not going to make a generic BST, it should be tailored specifically to Pokemon objects (see below).

 ---
 Required classes:
+---
 * Pokedex.java, which is your driver class
 * PokeTree.java, which will implement all the binary search tree functionality
 * PokeNode.java, (tree node) which will create nodes for your tree.